 How long is it before the credit reference agencies update your score?

-For example, if a lender has supplied information shortly after the credit reference agencies update your report, it can take another month to show up.
+For example, if a lender has supplied information shortly after the credit reference agencies updated your report, it won’t show up for another month.
 So if you’ve applied for credit recently, bear in mind it won’t show up immediately.

 Basically, your credit report at the time you view it is a snapshot of your credit history right then.
 Look at it a day later and it could already be a little bit different.